decentraland/adr/content/ADR-325-partial-deployments.md

 ### Compatibility

-A server that does not implement this ADR ignores `partial` and validates the first batch as a regular deployment.
+A server that does not implement this ADR ignores `partial`, in the query and in the form, and validates the first batch as a regular deployment.
 If that batch contains every missing file it succeeds as a regular deployment; otherwise it answers `400` for the missing content.
 Clients MAY treat that `400` as "partial deployments not supported" and fall back to a regular deployment when the scene fits in one request.

 ### Open questions